jl95terceira/batteries-java/README.md

 ##Source code generation

-The (pseudo-)variadic Java classes in this project (Tuples and Functions / Methods) are generated from Python scripts that are located in directory `python-generators`. `_util.py` is a helping module with project constants (paths, etc).
+This project contains classes that are generated from Python scripts that are located in directory `python-generators`.
+- variadic-like classes
+- classes to emulate implementations of generic classes for primitive types `_util.py` is a helper module with project constants (paths, etc).

 To run them all at once, run script `gen.py` at the root of the project.